Myrtle Beach Toxic Mold Lawyer

 A 2016 article published in the Journal of Environmental and Public Health, “Valuing the Economic Costs of Allergic Rhinitis, Acute Bronchitis, and Asthma from Exposure to Indoor Dampness and Mold in the US,” attempted to estimate the full economic cost of illnesses resulting from exposure to dampness and mold using cost of illness (COI) and willingness to pay (WTP) methods.
 The study found that the total annual cost to society attributable to dampness and mold was an estimated $3.7 billion for allergic rhinitis, $1.9 billion for acute bronchitis, $15.1 billion for asthma morbidity, and $1.7 billion for asthma mortality.

 The EPA publication Biological Pollutants in Your Home states that one-third of all structures have damp conditions that could encourage the development of pollutants such as mold.
 A study published in the journal Indoor Air in 2007 by David Mudarri of the EPA and William J. Fisk found that approximately 4.6 million of the 21.8 million people reported having asthma in the United States are attributable to dampness and mold exposure in the home.

 Contact a Myrtle Beach Toxic Mold Attorney Today

 If your home or workplace has a toxic mold problem in Myrtle Beach, you will want legal representation for help determining who might be accountable.
 Toxic mold can lead to a variety of serious health conditions, and you should not delay in taking legal action.
 The Law Office of William J. Luse is committed to helping you recover all of the compensation you are entitled to.
-Call (843) 839-4795 or contact us online to have our lawyer provide an honest and thorough evaluation of your case during a free consultation.
+Call (843) 839-4795 or contact us online to have our lawyer provide an honest and thorough evaluation of your case during a consultation.